Ultimate Idaho Wedding Planning Checklist (Update 2026)

 1 week out

-Pick up groom’s tuxedo.
+Pick up tuxedo/suit.

 Confirm any last minute changes with your vendors.
 Including sending out any changes to the timeline.